 Murdoch Thursday described the atmosphere when news of the Milly Dowler hacking became public in July 2011.

 “You could feel the blast coming in the window.
 I can say it succinctly.
 I panicked.
 And I am sorry I did,” he said of his decision to close the tabloid.
 He later said he should have closed it years earlier.

 “This whole business is a serious blot on my reputation,” he said.

-Murdoch said he was “surprised” at the extent of the contact by the employee, Fred Michel, with the British government as it considered a bid by News Corp. to take full ownership of British Sky Broadcasting.
+He said he was “surprised” by the extent of the contact by the employee, Fred Michel, with the British government as it considered a bid by News Corp. to take full ownership of British Sky Broadcasting.

-That bid that collapsed because of the phone-hacking scandal.
+That bid collapsed because of the phone-hacking scandal.

 “You call it lobbying, I call it seeking of information,” Murdoch told the Leveson Inquiry.
 “I didn’t see anything wrong with his activities.
 I was I surprised that it had gone on so long, that there were so many e-mails, yes.”

 A government aide quit Wednesday over the revelation of the extent of the contacts, and there have been calls for the resignation of Culture Secretary Jeremy Hunt, who is named in the correspondence.

 Murdoch spent hours Wednesday downplaying his political influence, even as British Prime Minister David Cameron said politicians had been too close to Murdoch over the years and the government aide, Adam Smith, resigned over communications between the culture ministry and News Corp.

 Murdoch insisted Wednesday that he had “never asked a prime minister for anything” as he chronicled his personal relationships with prime ministers going back to Margaret Thatcher in the early 1980s.